 - You’ll have reduced or no payments left – You’re not obligated to make any loan repayments with equity release.

-- Equity release has options of lump sum or drawdown plans – Or there’s an option to select a combination of the 2.
+- Equity release gives you the option of lump sum or drawdown plans – Or there’s an option to select a combination of the 2.
 You can use a lump sum to cover your outstanding mortgage and then use the rest to fund your retirement (if you wish to take out more cash).

 - Equity release is a lifelong commitment – You must seriously consider the pros and cons.
 It could limit your ability to move or use the equity elsewhere.

-- Equity release interest can compound quickly – Eroding the value of your estate2 and reducing your inheritance.
+- Equity release interest can compound quickly – This will erode the value of your estate2 and reduce your inheritance.
 That being said, equity release interest rates are very competitive and at an all-time low.